Black fathers more likely to play, dress and share a meal with their child, data shows - ExBulletin

 (CNN) Growing up, Jeremy Givens says the narrative he heard around black fathers was different from the one he experienced.

-In cinema, on television and in general conversations, they were depicted as absent, not engaged and overall, they're not very good fathers, he says.
+In movies, on television and in general conversation, they were portrayed as absent, unengaged and overall not very good fathers, he said.

 From my own experiences, not only with my father, but also with my uncles, my colleagues and my grandfathers, it was something opposite, something wonderful, inspiring, nourishing, said Givens.